Skip to Main Content

 • Search by keyword or, if you have it, by classification to find a location within the classification scheme.CPC search box

-1. For example, we can search "computer mouse" to find where that fits in the CPC:
+1. For example, we can search "hair brush" to find where that area of invention fits in the CPC:

-• "Computer mouse" finds a quick match but the usual advice is to try various term related to your interest
+• "Hair brush" finds a quick match but the usual advice is to try various term related to your interest

 • The language of patents is not always obvious.
-Trade names are typically not found.
+Don't expect to find trade names.

 • Click on the classification to expand the CPC scheme for that section

-• Ask yourself if this seems like the correct area for computer mice
+• Ask yourself if this seems like the correct area for hair brushes

-• Notice notes pointing to other classes or places and giving clarification
+• Look for notes pointing to other classes or giving clarification

 • Notice the dot (•) structure showing a hierarchical arrangement of the headings.

-3. To see the patents assigned to the classification we:
+3. To see the patents assigned to the classification:

-• Select the classification of interest with a click in its box (this selected classification is for example only):cpc box selection
+• Select the classification of interest with a click in its box.

-• /low selects the classification AND the classifications under it in the hierarchy --- sometimes there are no classification under the one selected
+• /low selects the classification AND the classifications under it in the hierarchy --- sometimes there are no classifications under the one selected

-• to select only one classification when the system forces more, requires using the "Advanced Search" option --- selecting a "classification search" with an "=" operator.
+• to select only one classification when the system forces more, use the "Advanced Search" option --- selecting a "classification search" with an "=" operator.

-5. Click on cpc find patents to see the list of patent documents assigned to the classification and listed in the Espacenet database.
+5. Click on cpc find patents to see the list of patent documents assigned to the classification.

-6. "Finding the patents" for this classification gives a set of more than 440 documents.
-It's a lot to consider.
+6. "Finding the patents" for this classification gives a large set of results --- more than 1,600 patents and applications.
+Fortunately, you won't have to look at all of them right now.

 • Click on the title of the patent for more information.

-• It may be necessary to go back to the CPC Tables to reconsider the right classification
+• It may be necessary to go back to the CPC Tables and reconsider what is the right classification.

 From the USPTO

-Also, the U.S. Patent and Trademark Office (USPTO) pages offer the Seven Step Strategy for classification searching.
+Also, the U.S. Patent and Trademark Office (USPTO) pages offer the Multi-Step U.S. Patent Search Strategy for classification searching.
 The approach illustrates use in the U.S. patent databases but, once understood, the technique can be used in other patent databases.

 Classification Resources from the USPTO offer help in understanding currently used classification schemes and the (mostly) previously used U.S.Patent Classification.